nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 "You gotta lead it.
 I can't do a runout, not now."

-It's obvious to both of us that the expanse above can't be protected.
-The easiest line, up and to the right, follows a series of chicken-heads before transitioning into low angle slab.
-Apart from a small flake barely three metres removed from the belay, there won't be a placement until I reach the gravel-strewn top of Snow Creek Wall and sling a boulder.
+It's obvious to us both that the expanse above can't be protected.
+The easiest line follows a series of chicken-heads before transitioning into low angle slab.
+Aside from a small flake barely three metres from the belay, there won't be a placement until I reach the gravel-strewn top of Snow Creek Wall and sling a boulder.

 "OK," I concede.
 Though my heart's not in it, I can hardly deny his request.